 You have found the perfect mortgage for your family, you have signed a commitment, and you’re now at the lawyer’s office signing papers.
 You might hear the term “statement of adjustments” and wonder what that means.

-A Statement of Adjustments is a document, typically prepared by a lawyer or notary, which clearly lays out all of the costs to the buyer as a part of the closing process and any adjustments to that price.
+A Statement of Adjustments is a document, typically prepared by the lawyer or notary, that clearly describes all of the costs to the buyer.

 Its goal is to ensure that all the financial obligations of the transaction are accounted for and clear to both the buyer and the seller (or, if it is mortgage renewal, the lender).
 It also serves to identify the method used to pay the purchase price.

 You can also consider it a financial statement or worksheet, as it balances the credits to the seller and the credits to buyer, that accounts for where all of the money went.

 Some of these credits may be: